A sparse Fast Fourier Algorithm for Real Nonnegative Vectors: Introduction

 Completely deterministic sparse FFT algorithms for $k$-sparse signals have been proposed e.g.\ in \cite{Aka10,Aka14, I10, I13, LWC13}.
 The underlying ideas are based on combinatorial approaches employing FFTs of different prime length and the Chinese remainder theorem.
 These algorithms usually have polynomial costs in $\log N$ and $k$ and only pay off for very large $N$ and strong sparsity.

-Sparse FFT algorithms based on Prony's method, see \cite{HKPV13, PT14, PT15}, for $k$-sparse signals are usually based on singular value decompositions of structured matrices of size $k$ with a complexity of ${\cal O}(k^{3})$ and are therefore only efficient for small $k$.
+Sparse FFT algorithms based on Prony's method, see \cite{HKPV13, PT14, PT15}, for $k$-sparse signals are usually based on singular value decompositions of size $k$ with a complexity of ${\cal O}(k^{3})$ and are therefore only efficient for small $k$.
 This complexity can be reduced in special cases using a splitting approach \cite{PT15}.

 In a recent paper \cite{PW15}, the authors proposed a deterministic sparse FFT algorithm for vectors with short support that is based on usual FFT and is numerically stable with a complexity of ${\cal O}(m \log N)$ operations, where here $m$ denotes the support length of the signal.